On the number of components of a complete intersection of real quadrics: Concluding remarks

 Another interesting consequence of the computation of the previous section is the fact that, starting from $N=6$, the complete intersections of quadrics maximizing the number of components are never truly maximal in the sense of the Smith inequality~\eqref{eq.Smith}: one has

-Using the spectral sequence of Theorem~\ref{th.ss}, one can easily show that a maximal complete intersection~$V$ of three real quadrics in~$\RpN$ must have index function taking values between $\frac12(N-1)$ and $\frac12(N+3)$ (\cf.~\eqref{imax}--\eqref{qmax}); the real part~$\VR$ has large Betti numbers in two or three middle dimensions, (most) other Betti numbers being equal to~$3$.
+Using the spectral sequence of Theorem~\ref{th.ss}, one can easily show that a maximal complete intersection~$V$ of three real quadrics in~$\RpN$ must have index function taking values between $\frac12(N-1)$ and $\frac12(N+3)$ (\cf.~\eqref{imax}--\eqref{qmax}); the real part~$\VR$ has large Betti numbers in two or three middle dimensions, (most) other Betti numbers being equal to~$1$.

 Apparently, it is the Harnack $M$-curves that are suitable for obtaining nets with maximal common zero locus.
 However, at present we do not know much about the differentials in the spectral sequence or the constant~$l$ introduced in the previous section.
-It may happen that these data are controlled by the additional flexibility (the values on the components of~$\CR$) in the choice of the real $\Spin$-structure on the spectral curve.
+It may happen that these data are controlled by an extra flexibility in the choice of the real $\Spin$-structure on the spectral curve: in addition to the semi-orientation, one can also choose the values on the components of~$\CR$.

 \refstyle{C} \Refs